Caps & Hats

 Material, Stitching, and Finish Factors That Matter Most

-For electronics brands, the best material is usually the one that looks clean under bright light, wears comfortably, and keeps the logo readable without feeling stiff.
+For electronics brands, the strongest choice is usually the cap that looks clean under bright light, wears comfortably, and keeps the logo readable without feeling stiff.
 Washed cotton is soft and casual.
-Chino twill is a balanced middle ground with enough structure to hold a relaxed shape.
+Chino twill offers a balanced middle ground with enough structure to hold a relaxed shape.
 Canvas feels tougher and more durable.
-Nylon blends are lighter and can dry faster, which helps for outdoor or travel use.
-Recycled blends are common for programs that want a lower-impact story without losing a polished look.
+Nylon blends are lighter and dry faster, which helps for outdoor or travel use.

 Here is a practical comparison of common material paths: